 Variation: To make this more of a protein dish, add an 8-ounce package of baked tofu (cut into strips) or an 8- to 10-ounce package of your favorite plant-based meat alternative.
 Chick’n strips, "beef" tips, or vegan sausage all work.

-If you like this weird but good vegan poutine recipe, you might also enjoy …
+If you like this vegan poutine recipe, you might also enjoy …